Loading...

 Bitcoin's mempool can fluctuate significantly, with the number of pending transactions varying at different times.
 During periods of high demand, users may experience delays unless they attach higher fees to their transactions.

-Ethereum Transactions and Smart Contracts
+Ethereum Transactions, Gas Fees, and Smart Contracts

 Ethereum transactions often involve smart contracts, which are self-executing contracts with the terms of the agreement directly written into code.
 These contracts are stored at a smart contract address on the Ethereum blockchain.
 When a smart contract is executed, it generates a transaction that enters the mempool.